Kim Woodburn: Personal life

-Woodburn's first marriage to police officer Kenneth Davies in 1971 later ended in divorce in 1975 due to his violent tendencies and infidelity.
-In April 1975, whilst Woodburn was managing a fashion store that was burgled, she met Peter Woodburn, the police officer attending the burglary.
-They married in 1979 and in 1984 moved to the United States, where they worked as housekeeper and houseman.
+Woodburn's first marriage, to police officer Kenneth Davies in 1971, ended in divorce in 1975 due to his violent behaviour and infidelity.
+In April 1975, while Woodburn was managing a fashion store that had been burgled, she met Peter Woodburn, the police officer attending the incident.
+They married in 1979 and, in 1984, moved to the United States, where they worked as housekeepers and housemen.
 They returned to the United Kingdom in 1995 and signed on with domestic-worker employment agencies.
 They lived together in Nantwich, Cheshire.

 Death

-Woodburn died on 16 June 2025 at the age of 83, following a short illness.
-Her death was announced the following day by her management, who described her as an "incredibly kind, caring, charismatic and strong person", adding that her husband was "heartbroken at the loss of his soulmate", with a further statement reading: "We kindly ask that Kim's husband and close friends are given the time and privacy they need to grieve.
-We will not be releasing any further details."
+Woodburn died following a short illness on 16 June 2025, aged 83.
+Her death was announced the following day by her management, who described her as an "incredibly kind, caring, charismatic and strong person", adding that her husband was "heartbroken at the loss of his soulmate"."

 Tributes to Woodburn were paid by her How Clean Is Your House? co-star Aggie MacKenzie, who described her as an "unforgettable woman", adding that "behind the fierce persona was deep pain and incredible strength.
 She survived because she had to."
 MacKenzie also said she "hoped [Woodburn] was resting now."
 Others paying tribute included Jedward, who appeared alongside Woodburn on Celebrity Big Brother and noted that she would be "truly missed for the television gold [she] created for all generations", as well as Baga Chipz who said Woodburn was "one of a kind" and a "national treasure".
 Woodburn was privately cremated and had no funeral service, as per her wishes.
-A further tribute to her was aired at the end of Supermarket Own Brands: The Big Taste Test, Woodburn's final television appearance which was broadcast three months after her death.
+A further tribute to her was aired at the end of Supermarket Own Brands: The Big Taste Test, Woodburn's final television appearance, which was broadcast three months after her death.